 What price freedom?
 Some people could answer that better than others.
 When it comes to Irish freedom that price was paid in 1916 in the stonebreakers’ yard of Kilmainham Gaol, where the leaders of the insurrection were executed.
 It was also paid throughout the War of Independence and the subsequent civil war.
 They were times that defined a nation.

 My grandfather fought in those times… killed people for a cause and suffered for it, too.
 I have often thought of how he was tortured by the Black and Tans and of the day he threw a hand grenade into a British armoured truck.
 I have thought, too, of the firing squad he was part of and the man that he killed.
 They were bloody times… times that must have left their mark on his psyche in the years that followed.

 My grandfather was just one ordinary man who did some extraordinary things in the name of freedom.
-There were plenty more like him – and there were those who continued to pay the price for their actions long after the last bullet had been fired.
+It was he who inspired me to write my book Tan.
+However, there were plenty more like him – and there were those who continued to pay the price for their actions long after the last bullet had been fired.

 George Lennon was one such man.
 His war of freedom began at the ripe age of 16 when he helped hold up a military train on Easter Monday, 1916.
 He served a jail term for robbing a British soldier of his rifle, and another term – three months in solitary confinement – led to him being hospitalised suffering from consumption.
 He came out of prison in a state of physical breakdown.

 But George was tough.
 He recuperated over that summer and was soon back in the fight.
 By the time he was 20, George Lennon was commanding his own Flying Column – a guerrilla active service unit – in Waterford.